 - Incoming mail should be picked up promptly.
 When traveling, always have your mail held at your local USPS branch.

-- Protect your PIN and passwords for debit, credit and ATM cards.
+- Protect your PIN and passwords for credit and debit cards.
 Memorize your PINs and passwords, instead of writing them down.
 Do not use PINs and passwords that can be personally connected to you — such as your SSN, phone number, address, names of family members or friends, or cars.
 Passwords should include letters and numbers where possible.

 - Internet frauds.
 Never enter personal information into a web page unless you have entered the web page address yourself — and then only on a secured website.
 Beware of emails asking for personal financial information.
 Instead, call the company or enter their web address directly into your web browser.